hughbris/grav-plugin-pushy/README.md

   endpoints:
     publish:
       run: test-job
+      # conditions:
+        # you'll likely want one or more for your real script (see below)
 ```

+> [!TIP]
+> Refer to [Configuration options](#configuration) for the available endpoint `conditions` you will probably want to add to your endpoints.
+I typically use it to respond after commits to a specific branch only.

 ✔ Test the webhook you defined by sending POST requests to https://&lt;your-server>/_webhooks/publish.
 If you don't have an easy way to do this, you can test it in the next step too.
 Here are some test requests and expected responses using curl: